lillyengeler/redis-proxy-project/README.md

 - CACHE_CAPACITY: max number of keys allowed in the cache at any given time (default = 3)

-## Missing Requirements
-Due to time constraints, I was not able to implement the parallel concurrent processing, concurrent client limit, and Redis client protocol bonus requirements.

 ## Time Taken to Complete Project

  - building the Flask web service – (0.5 hour)